“…the wheeling seasons brought the year around…”

 —Homer, The Odyssey

-3 years ago I built a little widget for the sidebar of this blog that displays other posts that were posted “on this date.”
-I love checking it periodically, and I find that certain times of year I become obsessed with certain topics and certain days in the year are “hot spots” with especially good posts.
+3 years ago I built a little widget for the sidebar of this blog that displays posts that were published “on this date.”
+I love checking it periodically, and I find that certain times of year I circle back around to certain topics (natural, given how seasonal our lives are) and certain days in the year are “hot spots” with especially good posts.

 Today is one of them:

-An online trend at the moment is posting 2016 photos as a kind of “lost decade” nostalgia.
-The year that 2026 feels the most like so far is 2018.
+A current online trend is posting 2016 photos as a kind of nostalgic exercise.
+I get the decade lookback, but 2026 doesn’t feel like 2016 to me — it feels more like 2018.
 On this day in that year I was writing about soup.

 A year after that I was writing about what we do with good teachings by people who do bad things.